 Seeking news from traditional sources—newspapers and magazines—has been replaced with a new model: getting all of one’s news from trending stories on social networks.
 The people that we know best are most likely to influence us because we trust them.
 Their ideas and beliefs shape ours.
 And the tech behind social networks is built to enhance this[…]

 Once a user joins a single group on Facebook, the social network will suggest dozens of others on that topic, as well as groups focused on tangential topics that people with similar profiles also joined.
 That is smart business.
 However, with unchecked content, it means that once people join a single conspiracy-minded group, they are algorithmically routed to a plethora of others.
 Join an anti-vaccine group, and your suggestions will include anti-GMO, chemtrail watch, flat Earther (yes, really), and “curing cancer naturally” groups.
 Rather than pulling a user out of the rabbit hole, the recommendation engine pushes them further in.
 We are long past merely partisan filter bubbles and well into the realm of siloed communities that experience their own reality and operate with their own facts.

-Nick Cohen, Trump’s lies are not the problem.
+For a false binary, try Nick Cohen, Trump’s lies are not the problem.
 It’s the millions who swallow them who really matter: